Sure. You can do that: just copy everything. It certainly provides a level of protection, and it’s significantly better than doing nothing at all.

-But your safety net has a hole in it.
+Your safety net has some large holes in it.

-There are definitely things you’re missing that a managed backup would catch and back up for you … things you’ll really care about should the worst happen.
+There are things you’re missing that a traditional backup program would catch and back up for you — things you’ll really care about should the worst happen.

 Become a Patron of Ask Leo! and go ad-free!

-To be clear, the scenario here is that you’re attempting to backup C: by just copying all of it to another drive, like F:.
+The scenario proposed here is backing up C: by just copying all of it to an external drive, like F:.
 If you’re familiar at all with the Windows Command Prompt, it might be something like this:

 C:> xcopy /e /h c:\ f:\